 As if my previous post on our stay in Krabi didn’t provide you with enough beach envy, worry not.
-I’m about to bombard you with more beaches and boats than you know what to do with with my account of staying in Langkawi.
-If you hate all things beaches and boats then just bear with me because I’ve got some more urban / cultural (sort of) articles coming to a town near you very soon.
+I’m about to bombard you with more beaches and boats than you know what to do with.
+Here I share my experience of staying in Langkawi.

-After Krabi we made our way to Langkawi, an island just off mainland Malaysia.
-This is one of my favourite places I’ve ever visited and I’m not really sure why (helpful Jessie, excellent blogging skills).
-In short, it’s a lot more chilled than the rest of Malaysia and just has such a welcoming, laid-back vibe.
+Langkawi is a beautiful island just off mainland Malaysia.
+I’d say it’s one of my favourite places I’ve ever visited – I have such fond memories of my stay in Langkawi.
+It’s a lot more chilled than the rest of Malaysia and just has such a welcoming, laid-back feel.

 I’m told that Langkawi is usually quite a lively place.
-Except we went during Ramadan, which means that the streets are quiet because everyone’s too hungry to function.
-It also means that everywhere is closed in the day.
-Helpful.
-But the quiet was actually refreshing and only added to the chilled-ness.
-It’s a word, ahem.
+Except we went during Ramadan, which means the streets were eerily quiet and most places were closed during the day.
+But the quiet was actually refreshing and only added to the welcome feeling of calm and relaxation.

 As with Krabi in Thailand, there are a considerable amount of western influences in Langkawi, but it does still retain the odd touch of authenticity.
 You won’t have to walk very far to find a burger or pizza place, so the fussy eaters amongst you would be fine.
 Unfortunately all the more traditional restaurants were mostly closed when we needed them, due to Ramadan.